 This is a camouflaged, gender-neutral diaper bag at its finest.
 In basic colors without any overt distinguishing characteristics, this is one bag that your partner should have no trouble carrying.

 It’s even got a compartment for his laptop if he needs to bring it along for the day.

 With two waterproof pockets for soiled diapers or clothes plus 14 other pockets to stash all your gear, this backpack will make both mom and dad very happy on a range of outings.

-- It comes in basic, gender-neutral colors.
+- Comes in basic, gender-neutral colors or subtle pattern.

 - 16 pockets for organization.

-- There are limited color options available.
+- Limited color options available.

 7. JuJuBe Be Right Back Backpack

 Moms know life with a little one can be very messy.
 Stay organized and clean with this special backpack from Ju-Ju-Be.
 It looks pretty and has a lot of space, but is also easy to wipe down.